 The value proposition for customers is formed from different elements, the main ones being:

-1. The characteristics of the pharma product or service – that is, their clinical profile description.
+1. The characteristics of the pharma product – that is, their clinical and safety profile.

-4. Advantages of the product compared to those on the market.
-Benefits can be related to the use of the product (e.g., more convenient packaging, less chance of side effects from using the product, etc.).
-Or the benefits of the results (e.g., greater effectiveness of the product reduces overall treatment time, which impacts overall costs).
+4. Advantages of the medicine compared to those on the market. (e.g., more convenient packaging, less chance of side effects from using the product, etc.).
+Or the benefits of the results (e.g., greater efficacy or effectiveness of the drug as it reduces inpatient stay, which impacts total costs).

 Digital value tools and how they help to communicate with customers

-Pharma companies today understand the value of customers and communication with them.
-To establish their brand in the market, they use digital tools that help develop and justify a value proposition for the customer.
-Such tools also help visualize research results and communicate them effectively to customers and healthcare decision-makers.
+Pharmaceutical and medical device companies use digital (web, iPad) tools that help deliver and administer value proposition content for a variety of customers.
+Such tools also help visualize research results and communicate them effectively to healthcare decision-makers.
 The also facilitate evidence lifecycle management.
 With the release of new versions of content at global level, local versions needs to be adapted with new value messages and updates of clinical evidence.
 This often requires redoing and retranslating of content at local level.
-With digital tools it is possible to make structured updates of content, thus avoiding duplication of work at local level.
-Structured updates allow to differentiate new content and update only parts of document and value tools that require updating whilst leaving old parts unchanged.
+Digital tools support structured updates of content, thus avoiding duplication of work at local level.
+Structured updates allow to differentiate new content and update only parts of documents and value tools that require such updating, whilst leaving old parts unchanged.

 What is included in the list of digital tools for creating and demonstrating value:

-There are also tools that help healthcare providers better communicate with each other.
-These improve healthcare communication and make great strides in a value-based system.
+There are also tools that help healthcare providers better communicate with sales representatives.
+They can improve healthcare communication by pooling right information for specific customer type and improve workflows with content distribution in large biopharma organisations.